md-yasir-arafat/Online-Quiz-Application/README.md

 # Online-Quiz-Application

-This will a Multiplayer Quiz App.
+This will be a Multiplayer Quiz App.

-On first step we want to do it locally.
+On the first step, we want to do it locally.

-Then we like to impliment kotlin and firebase.
+Then we like to implement Kotlin and Firebase.